Johnny328/WDN-contaminant-simultaneous/researchLog.md

+### 20160419
+* Fixed no feasible solution in node imple.: Part of two bugs, actuator zeroes aren't handled, node the inequality isn't handled properly.
+* Zero in the dj will cause a meltdown of inequality(dj < Dij) logic 5 lines below.

 ### 20160418
 * FIXed different solutions from edge and node contraints.
 * BUG from 20160416, more nodes being compromised isn't necessarily a bad thing.
 There's a reason why they're not distinguished in the objective function.